Things to do in Bangkok with Kids

 Bangkok

-If theme parks and more obvious kids activities in Bangkok are more your thing, we have also have recommendations for some of the most popular Bangkok attractions for family trips at the end of the article.
+However, if theme parks and more obvious kids activities are more your thing, we also have recommendations for some of the most popular family attractions at the end of the article.

 Read on for our pick of some of the best things to do in Bangkok for families.